omarion3698/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The file iacta will be in the working directory.
 10-no_more_js Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
+11-directories Write a script that counts the number of directories and sub-directories in the current directory.

+The current and parent directories should not be taken into account Hidden directories should be counted.